shoaibahmed/investigating_3d_generalization/README.md

 # Investigating 3D generalization

-A PyTorch implementation for the paper [***Investigating 3D Generalization in Deep Neural Networks***](https://arxiv.org/abs/).
+A PyTorch implementation for the paper [***Investigating the Nature of 3D Generalization in Deep Neural Networks***](https://arxiv.org/abs/).

 ## Execution

-The Unity project for generating different views of the 3D paperclip / real-world objects is located in `Unity3D`.
+The Unity project for generating different views of the 3D paperclip / real-world objects is located in `Unity3D/`.
 Detailed instructions about how to generate these datasets can be found in the corresponding folder.

 The training scripts are located in `Trainer/`.